 We're all looking for ways to make cleaning faster and easier.
 Believe it or not, sometimes taking certain "shortcuts" actually makes it harder on you in the long haul.
 You and your family may even have developed some bad habits that are inhibiting your ability to get the job done more efficiently (you may even be causing harm to your home!)

 It's time to start breaking these habits so you can get to a cleaner home, faster.
-Here's an easy way to start: Pick one or two bad... cleaning habits to change each week.
-Soon, you'll have a cleaner home and more free time for things you enjoy!
+To help, we've enlisted an expert to bust those bad cleaning mistakes.
+If you start by picking one or two bad cleaning habits to change each week, you'll soon be on your way to a cleaner home—which leaves more free time for things you enjoy.

 01 of 15